giorgosnikolaou/Deep-Learning-NLP/README.md

 * Recurrent Neural Networks
 * Using pre-trained BERT

+When possible provided parts of the reports submitted with the assignments.

 ## Question Answering

 Developed entity span and a relation prediction models over the knowledge graph Wikidata, that can be used to implement a question answering engine .